rgouveia-redhat/openshift-rotate-certs/README.md

 7. Configure the variables in the YAML file:

   - API_SERVER          : The cluster public API endpoint.
-  - TLS_SECRETS         : The list os secret in the format "ns/secret" seperated by commas.
+  - TLS_SECRETS         : The list os secret in the format "ns/secret" separated by commas.
-  - VALIDITY_THRESHHOLD : Set this value according to the peridiocity of the execution.
+  - VALIDITY_THRESHHOLD : Set this value according to the periodicity of the execution.
 A 30 days certificate will renew after 15 days.
 If you run this application every week, then a value of "40" should force the manual rotation before the cluster auto-renewal.

 8. Deploy the application with: